-Hotline number: 800-522-3511 Agency Contacted: DHS  Law Enforcement (LE) 🗌
+Hotline number: 800-522-3511 Agency Contacted: DHS ☐ Law Enforcement (LE) ☐

-Date of Contact with Agency/LE: Time of Contact with DHS:

-Agency/LE Confirmation Number: Contact Person:

-Name of Child: Age of Child: ID #

-School: Grade:

-Names, Ages, ID #s of Additional Children:

-Address of Child/ren:

-Describe the injuries and/or incident as reported:

-Submit form(s) to the principal and/or other designated administrator within 24 hours of hotline reporting.
-Submit one form for each agency contacted.

-Signature of Principal/Director

-Date Received

-Principal and/or other Designated Administrator

-Date Received
+Date of Contact with Agency/LE: Time of Contact with DHS: Contact Person: Agency/LE Confirmation Number: Name of Child: Age of Child: ID # Grade: Names, Ages, ID #s of Additional Children: Address of Child/ren: Describe the injuries and/or incident as reported: Submit form(s) to the principal and/or other designal Submit one form for each agency contacted. ted administrator within 2 4 hours of hotline reporting.
+Signature of Principal/Director Date Received Principal and/or other Decignated Administrator Date Received